-Through the HDLP the RDA intends to solicit, evaluate, select, and fund the construction and/or rehabilitation of affordable housing projects.
+Through the HDLP, the RDA intends to solicit, evaluate, select, and fund the construction and/or rehabilitation of affordable housing developments.
 The funds aim to increase the availability and accessibility of affordable housing in Salt Lake City.

-The RDA Board of Directors has set aside at least \$8 million for the HDLP.
-Funding shall be allocated through a competitive and transparent public process to be administered by the RDA, for which any developer/community group may apply with a project that meets affordable housing goals.
+The RDA Board of Directors has set aside approximately \$6 million for the HDLP.
+Funding is allocated through a transparent public process to be administered by the RDA, for which any developer/community group may apply with a project that meets affordable housing goals.

-FUNDS CATEGORY AMOUNT
+FUNDS CATEGORY AMOUNT Housing Development Loan Program \$6,000,000

-Competitive \$5,300,000

-High Opportunity Area \$2,700,000

-^{}Note: Amounts are approximate.
-Additional funds may become available after this document has been published.
+\Note: Amounts are approximate.
+Total available funds may change after this document has been published.